moisesduartem/dotnet-dapper-api-template/README.md

 - Confirm email
 - Get logged user profile
 - Verify if the logged user is admin
-- Verify if the user is Authorized
+- Verify if the user is authorized

 # Solution